SUSE/machinery/docs/Inspection-Class-Design.md

 # Inside plugins

-class RepositoriesInspector < Inspector def inspect(system)
+class RepositoriesInspector < Inspector def initialize(system, description)
+    @system = system
+    @description = description
+  end

+  def inspect
-    output = system.run_command("zypper", ..., :stdout => :capture)
+    output = @system.run_command("zypper", ..., :stdout => :capture)

     # Parse and convert the output into an array of OpenStructs...
   end
 end

-class PackagesInspector < Inspector def inspect(system)
+class PackagesInspector < Inspector def initialize(system, description)
+    @system = system
+    @description = description
+  end

+  def inspect
-    output = system.run_command("rpm", ..., :stdout => :capture)
+    output = @system.run_command("rpm", ..., :stdout => :capture)

     # Parse and convert the output into an array of OpenStructs...
   end
 end
 ```

-The `inspect` method gets passed a `System` instance and a `SystemDescription`
+The inspectors get passed a `System` instance and a `SystemDescription` on
+creation.
+The `inspect` method then does the actual inspection and stores the
-instance.
-It stores the inspected data under the corresponding key in the data
+inspected data under the corresponding key in the data model and returns the
-model and returns a summary of the inspection.
+system description.
+The inspector also has a method to get a summary of the
+inspection.

 Code invoking the inspectors could look like this (just a sketch):